andrew/ultimate-awesome/README.md

 - [awesome-backend-architecture](https://github.com/TFdream/awesome-backend-architecture) - 后端开发常用技术框架、数据库、开源中间件、微服务、系统架构集合。.
 - [awesome-object-detection-in-aerial-images](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) - A curated list of awesome resources for generic object detection in aerial images.
 - [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
-- [awesome-tweaks](https://github.com/alfaaarex/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.
 - [awesome-universal-react](https://github.com/axeldelafosse/awesome-universal-react) - A collection of awesome universal React and React Native frameworks, libraries, design systems, apps and resources.
 - [awesome-jamstack](https://github.com/BolajiAyodeji/awesome-jamstack) - :notebook_with_decorative_cover: Curated list of resources: books, videos, articles, speaker decks, tools about using the Jamstack.
 - [awesome-ads](https://github.com/cenoura/awesome-ads) - A curated list of awesome advertising content, resources and libraries.
 - [awesome-containerized-security](https://github.com/koslib/awesome-containerized-security) - A collection of tools to improve your containerized apps security posture.
 - [Awesome-IT-Books](https://github.com/piggsoft/Awesome-IT-Books) - 旨在维护一个目录，集合各个优秀的IT技术书籍，方便大家进行检索。.
-- [Awesome-Polarization](https://github.com/tkuri/Awesome-Polarization) - List of awesome papers on Polarization Imaging.
 - [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
 - [Awesome-Fake-News-Detection](https://github.com/wangbing1416/Awesome-Fake-News-Detection) - An awesome paper list of fake news detection (FND) and rumor detection.
 - [Awesome-Diffusion-LLM](https://github.com/yczhou001/Awesome-Diffusion-LLM) - Paper list, tutorial, and nano code snippet for Diffusion Large Language Models.
 - [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .
+- [awesome-by-example](https://github.com/b0o/awesome-by-example) - 😎 A curated list of example-based learning resources.
 - [awesome-deep-rl](https://github.com/brianspiering/awesome-deep-rl) - A curated list of awesome Deep Reinforcement Learning resources.
 - [awesome-cadquery](https://github.com/CadQuery/awesome-cadquery) - A curated list of CadQuery code and resources.
 - [awesome-ddev](https://github.com/ddev/awesome-ddev) - A resource tracking DDEV tips, tricks, solutions, blogs, and services.